Most Frequently asked Oracle Interview Questions and Answers:

 Q #3) How will you differentiate between VARCHAR & VARCHAR2?

-Ans: Both VARCHAR & VARCHAR2 are Oracle data types that are used to store character strings of variable length.
+Answer: Both VARCHAR & VARCHAR2 are Oracle data types that are used to store character strings of variable length.
+Their differences are:

 Q #4) What is the difference between TRUNCATE & DELETE command?

-Ans: Both the commands are used to remove data from a database.
+Answer: Both the commands are used to remove data from the database.

 - TRUNCATE is a DDL operation while DELETE is a DML operation.